nishantrpai/coinsearch/README.md

 1. Clone this repository or download the ZIP file
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the `coinsearch-extension` folder
+4. Click "Load unpacked" and select the `coinsearch-extension` folder, double click, select "build"

-## Technical Details